Close

 • Sleep/appetite problems

 Your son may look to you as a role model and may view you as a major resource for guidance and help with his problem.
 Your willingness to be there-to listen, to support and encourage, to share your knowledge and experience, to advise-plays a significant role in your son's persistence and success.
-Discuss with your son the option of coming to the Counseling Center and speaking with a professional who can help.
+Discuss with your son the option of coming to the Center for Counseling and Mental Health Wellness and speaking with a professional who can help.
 Your son may be skeptical and reluctant to seek this help.
 It is important for you to accept his reaction, while calmly repeating your recommendation.

 Q: My daughter has a learning disability.
 Where can she go to get help on campus?